David O'Hara

 David Patrick O'Hara (born 9 July 1965) is a Scottish stage and character actor.
 A graduate of the Royal Central School of Speech and Drama in London, he is best known to audiences for his numerous supporting roles in high-profile films, including Irishman Stephen in Braveheart, dimwitted mobster Fitzy in The Departed, hitman Mr. X in Wanted, and Albert Runcorn in Harry Potter and the Deathly Hallows – Part 1.
 He portrayed Det.
 Danny 'Mac' McGregor on The District and Henry Howard, Earl of Surrey on The Tudors.

 Early life

 O'Hara was born in Glasgow, Scotland, the son of Martha (née Scott) and Patrick O'Hara, a construction worker.
-He lived with a large Catholic family, and was raised in the Pollok Housing Estate.
+He lived with a large family, and was raised in the Pollok Housing Estate.
 His family was Catholic and of Irish descent.
 After leaving school he was accepted for a Youth Opportunities Programme, at a community theatre based at the Glasgow Arts Centre which toured local schools.
 At age 17, he moved to London to study at the Royal Central School of Speech and Drama, but left after two terms because of a shortage of funds.
 He went back to Scotland and landed a role in Bill Forsyth's Comfort and Joy, then returned to Central to finish his last term, where he was the understudy to Ralph Fiennes in A Midsummer Night's Dream.